The Central Bank of Nigeria (CBN) on Monday released the sum of $210 million into different segments of the inter-bank Foreign Exchange Market.

 The development, which comes hours after the CBN commenced its last Monetary Policy Committee (MPC) meeting for 2017, is part of the apex Bank’s weekly intervention to sustain liquidity in the Foreign Exchange Market.

-Isaac Okorafor, the CBN’s Acting Director in charge of Corporate Communications, who confirmed the figures reiterated the apex Bank’s commitment to sustain its interventions in the foreign exchange market.
+Isaac Okorafor, the CBN’s Acting Director in charge of Corporate Communications, who confirmed the figures, said the interventions were in the Wholesale, Small and Medium Enterprises (SMEs) and invisibles windows.

-Meanwhile, the naira continued to maintain its stable run against major currencies around the globe, exchanging for N362/$1 in the BDC segment of the market on Monday, January 29, 2018.
+Meanwhile, the Naira maintained its steady rate against major currencies around the globe, exchanging for N360/$1 in the BDC segment of the market.